 While the plants are fairly tolerant of both salt and windy conditions, they’re not tolerant of cold and must be protected.
 Therefore, they should be container grown in colder regions.
 In areas that may be warm most of the time but still fairly prone to cold winters, the plant can be dug up and overwintered indoors.
 Alternatively, you can sink container grown plumerias in the ground, bringing them indoors once the temperatures begin to drop in fall.
 Once warmer temps return in spring, you can return the plants back outdoors.

 Plumeria care, for the most part, is minimal.
 While plumerias don’t like wet feet, they should be watered deeply when irrigated and then allowed to dry out some before watering again.
 They also need to be fertilized about every two to three weeks throughout their active growing season.
 Reduce watering in mid fall and stop completely once the plants enter dormancy in winter.
 Resume regular watering as new growth appears in spring.
 A high phosphate (phosphorus) fertilizer, like 10-30-10, will help encourage blooms.
 Giving them too much nitrogen will only result in more foliage growth and less flowering.

-Plumerias may be pruned as needed (up to 12 inches from ground) in late winter or early spring (prior to new growth); however, any drastic or hard pruning done may reduce flowering.
+Plumerias may be pruned as needed, up to 12 inches (31 cm.) from the ground in late winter or early spring (prior to new growth), however, any drastic or hard pruning done may reduce flowering.

 These plants can also be propagated by seeds or cuttings in spring, with cuttings being the easiest and most preferred method.
-Insert cuttings about 2 inches in potting mix and water thoroughly.
+Insert cuttings about 2 inches (5 cm.) in potting mix and water thoroughly.